CodyHigdem/MeteorBox/README.md

 While there are a lot of different packages for frontend work.
 Twitter Bootstrap's easiest to get started version is twbs:bootstrap

 twbs:bootstrap: Contains the Bootstrap framework.
 One of the most popular front-end frameworks for developing responsive, mobile first projects on the web.

+##Roles
+meteor add alanning:roles

+#Removed Packages

+##Autopublish
+Removing this means you'll have to setup permissions

+##Insecure
+Remove the all writes capability